owensanders/react-quiz/README.md

 Just a refresher project to get back into React.

-npm i && npm run dev to run.
+To show the quiz just clone the project and run in the terminal npm i && npm run dev to run.